Roboy/lightskin-python-framework/README.md

-# Some Python Code for my Bachelor Thesis
+# Python Framework for Roboy's LightSkin
+### Analysis, Simulation and Reconstruction for a pressure sensitive silicone skin based on optical 2D-Waveguides

 This project is for simulating and testing reconstruction algorithms etc...
 It provides different libraries for reconstruction, visualization in tkinter etc...